 7. No buttermilk?
 No worries

 It’s Sunday morning, and you’re ready to make a batch of buttermilk pancakes, only you don’t have buttermilk.
 For a good backup option, combine one cup of milk with one tablespoon of vinegar or lemon.
 Now you’re ready to make that pancake stack.
+Alternatively, check out our handy list of homemade buttermilk alternatives.

 8. Bake a perfectly formed cake